Find out what you will pay with short-term loans, and if the cost is worth the convenience.

 Warning about borrowing

-Additionally, many short term loans have hidden fees and overdraft fees that can add up to over a hundred dollars.
+Additionally, many short-term loans have hidden fees and overdraft fees that can add up to over a hundred dollars.

 If you are struggling to pay bills, and your debt is piling up, talk to you utilities providers and see if they can work out a payment plan.
 If you are on government benefits, see if you can receive an advance.
 For other options that are more affordable, explore our payday loan alternatives guide.

 - Credit cards.
 Credit card interest rates vary by company and type of credit card.
-Additionally, credit card rates are variable, while short term loans are fixed.
+Additionally, credit card rates are variable, while short-term loans are fixed.
 Credit card APR will also be higher or lower depending on your credit score.
 The national average credit card APR right now is 15.07%, but of course, can be more or less depending on different factors.

 - Personal loans.
 Personal loan interest rates also depend on the lender and if the loan is secured or unsecured.
 The interest rate for personal loans largely differs by what credit tier you fall under.
 For example, an excellent credit score would get an average APR of 10.94%, and a good credit score would receive around a 14.56% rate.
 For average credit, you would most likely get an APR around 19.56%, and a bad credit score would receive an APR of around 28.64%.
 No-credit-check loans typically have the highest APR, averaging about a 36% APR.

-What other fees come with short term loans?
+What other fees come with short-term loans?

 Short term loan fees vary by lender and state, but generally charge a fixed-fee based on the amount borrowed.
 You can expect around a $10 to $30 fee for every $100 borrowed.
 A $15 fee for $100 borrowed is pretty standard; going along with this example, these terms equate to around a 400% APR for a 2 week plan.